Methods of Natural and Alternative Medicine I Love! (Part 2)

 To understand NET further, I love the description from the pro's on this website, Innovative Medicine.

-I've only personally received NET from a professional, but I know many friends and clients whom have had success with Tapping and The Emotion Code.
 They all get similar results, but have unique ways of arriving at those results.

 Although somewhat of a controversial profession, it's helped me, my husband, friends, and countless clients.

-I had a teenage personal training client back when we ran our gym.
+A short story real quick: I had a teenage personal training client back when we ran our gym.
 This client was an athlete that I had worked with for years, so when she complained of severe knee pain that prevented her from training and from playing her beloved sport, I was extremely concerned for her well being- especially when treating her myself with corrective exercise and massage therapy did not help.

 After 3 months of this constant pain, she saw the chiropractor I referred her to and what do you know, her tibia was out of alignment, he adjusted it, and her pain was gone.
 The pain also never returned.